-- RTF – ready for UAV flight.
+- RTF – ready for the UAV flight.
 As their name suggests, they’re ready to fly as soon as you unpack them.

 - FPV – First Person Video.
 The most wanted drones right now.
 These quads allow you to record footage and broadcast it live on various devices.
 It’s the perfect drone for photographers and videographers.

 You have to keep an eye on the weather where you live.
 If the place where you live is very windy, cheap drones can’t stand the gusts of wind.
 Currently, most UAVs can withstand winds of up to 20 miles per hour, but when they exceed this limit, the UAV does not have sufficient stability.
-There are also weatherproof drones, waterproof drones and drones that can fly at night without any problems.
-For beginners the ideal time for a UAV flight on a day when the wind speed is low.
+There are also weatherproof drones, waterproof drones, and drones that can fly at night without any problems.
+For beginners, the ideal time for a UAV flight is on a day when the wind speed is low.